 Gloves should also be worn whenever it is necessary to handle rough or sharp-edged objects, and very hot or very cold materials.
-The type of glove materials to be used in these situations includes, leather, aluminum-backed gloves, and other types of insulated glove materials.
+Gloves suitable for these hazards may be composed of leather, aluminum-backed gloves, and other types of insulated glove materials.
+Make sure that the glove chosen is designed to manage the hazard in question.